 Childcare vouchers and maternity leave

-The question of whether childcare vouchers provided under a salary sacrifice scheme should be paid to an employee on maternity leave has long been a vexed issue however in the case of Peninsula Business Services Limited v Donaldson, the Employment Appeals Tribunal has offered an opinion.
+The question of whether childcare vouchers provided under a salary sacrifice scheme should be paid to an employee on maternity leave has long been a vexed issue however in the recent case of Peninsula Business Services Limited v Donaldson, the Employment Appeals Tribunal has offered an opinion.

 By way of background, many employers provide employees with childcare vouchers as a benefit of their employment, usually by way of a “salary sacrifice” arrangement.
 During maternity leave, an employee is entitled to the benefit of all the terms and conditions of her employment that would have applied had she not been absent, except her remuneration.
 Remuneration is defined as “sums payable to the employee by way of wages or salary” and to date, there has been no certainty as to whether childcare vouchers should be treated as “remuneration” or as a non-cash benefit.
 Despite the uncertainty, HMRC’s guidance on the issue provides that childcare vouchers are non-cash benefits rather than “remuneration”, even if they have been provided by way of salary sacrifice and should therefore be maintained during maternity leave.